parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-500-wireless.md

 python variables as arguments.
 For example this is how `turn_on_wireless_script` gets passed the right IP address for each node.

+As you will see in the sample output below, it takes some time for the IP connectivity to be established after the driver is configured.

 ### The code